 • Terminate the relevant contract with such external stakeholder, and such termination will be deemed to be a termination for cause;

-• The Legal Department is responsible to deal with the legal aspects and to initiate legal procedures regarding the unacceptable behavior, as applicable.
+• The Legal Department is responsible for dealing with the legal aspects and initiating legal procedures regarding unacceptable behavior, as applicable.

 5. Monitoring and Reporting